FaSQUAL: The BSIA-led Vetting Passport for the UK Security Industry Powered by Neotas Read More →

 3. When you register and voluntarily provide information in response to questionnaires or download forms, or to register for newsletters or start or contribute to petitions. (this includes your name, email address, and any other details asked for and which you provide)

-5. We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
-Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
+5. We also collect, use and share aggregated data such as statistical or demographic data for any aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
+For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
+However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 How is the information used?